 An example of a LUSTERED plain yellow marble

 • Textured finish marbles – some marbles are rolled in small grains of glass (or splattered with paint) that can add a different colour to the outside.
-This can sometimes mean that the marble is not as round or smooth as people expect and this process tends to be used in machine made marble-making specifically.
+This can sometimes mean that the marble is not as round or smooth as people expect, and this process is typically used in machine-made marble production.

 Marble sizes

-Marbles tend to come in a variety of sizes: What you might call those sizes though will depend on the country and region where you grew up and in many cases the names given to the sizes you used to play with can be very specific to an area and time.
-Some names are universal of course, but House of Marbles uses these terms:
+Marbles tend to come in a variety of sizes: What you might call those sizes, though, will depend on the country and region where you grew up, and in many cases, the names given to the sizes you used to play with can be particular to an area and time.
+Some names are universal, of course, but House of Marbles uses these terms:

 • Peewee for our smallest 10-12mm marbles